Your credit score says a lot about you and the way you deal with money.

 Accessible by banks and financial institutions, and even the sofa store you’ve asked to give you the green light on a hire purchase agreement, so you can take home your state-of-the-art lazy boy armchair with cup holder, mini fridge and massage function thrown in for good measure.

-There’s no escaping it, you just have to settle the score and get in the creditors good books.
+Good credit score, bad credit score, no credit score — there’s no escaping it.
+You just have to settle the score and get in the creditors good books.

 Maybe your problem is you’re more worried about getting the best sofa and less about your financial well-being, and it’s important to understand just how detrimental brushing this matter under the carpet can be to your future.
 It isn’t as cut and dry as you might think either.